AdobeDocs/experience-manager-cloud-service.pt-BR/help/commerce-cloud/customizing/style-cif-component.md

     }
    ```

-   Atualize o nome do Produto para que apareça na parte inferior do teaser e modifique a cor do texto.
+   Atualize o nome do produto para que ele apareça na parte inferior do teaser e modifique a cor do texto.

    ```css
    .productteaser .item__name {